devcoditor/.github/profile/README.md

 # ⭐ Coditor: Code the Web  ⭐

 **A tool designed to easily create, collaborate and run software with any programming language on any platform using Web Assembly, Visual Tools, Code Assistants.
-Inspired by previous work in i.e. WYSIWYG Editors, Webflow, Glitch, Thimble, WebMaker.**
+Inspired by previous work in WYSIWYG Editors, Webflow, Glitch, Thimble, WebMaker.**

 1. Code Server - Code Editor powered by VS Code on the Web and API to expose functionality and extensions.
 2. Live Server - Client-side hot reload for any programming language using WebAssembly.